tanmatt/QuoteOfTheDay/README.md

 - Mon Oct  7 07:00:06 2024 | The desire to write grows with writing. - Desiderius Erasmus
 - Tue Oct  8 07:00:04 2024 | In a disordered mind, as in a disordered body, soundness of health is impossible. - Marcus Tullius Cicero
 - Wed Oct  9 07:00:07 2024 | We need to be the change we wish to see in the world. - Mohandas Gandhi
+- Thu Oct 10 07:00:04 2024 | There are 2 things that will bring you success in life: 1) Don't tell everyone everything you know. - Anonymous